rustwasm/rustwasm.github.io/_posts/2019-03-26-gloo-onion-layers.md

 automatic cleanup upon drop.

-We can use this API to make idiomatic Rust types that attach event listeners that automatically get removed from the DOM when the types is dropped:
+We can use this API to make idiomatic Rust types that attach event listeners that automatically get removed from the DOM when the type is dropped:

 ```rust
 use futures::sync::oneshot;